cloudsoft/amp-basho/src/main/docs/README.md

 not available in open-source Riak.

 **Want to specify the OS?**  By default the blueprint will detect the OS from the `download.url` and request an appropriate image from the cloud.
+Ubuntu 14.04 and 12.04 and RHEL/CentOS 6 and 7 are recommended
+(but take care with RHEL/CentOS images being configured nicely for cloud logins).
 You can force an OS to select with `os: rhel_7` specified on the cluster, or force a VM image to use with `imageId: <ID>` on the cloud.
 See the [Riak Enterprise blueprint node reference](docs/catalog/index.html) for more information.